 Stroller savvy: Narrowing your options

-How do you decide which strolling product is the right one for you?
-Narrowing the options by asking yourself some key questions, is the best way to determine what kind of product and which specific model will work best for your family.
-Consider the following questions when making your final buying decision.
+How do you determine which stroller is the best fit for you?
+Narrowing the competition down by looking at some key considerations, is the quickest way to determine what type of product and which specific model may work best for your family.
+Consider the following questions when making your buying decision.

 Can one stroller do it all?

-Wouldn't be nice if one product could do everything?
-Well, none of them can do everything, but some can cross the lines of type and meet your needs in different areas depending on what they are.
-For example, some full-size products are relatively light and small enough to be considered lightweight products.
-They have enough features to run errands and let baby nap, but they are easy to fold and fit in most trunks.
+Wouldn't it be blissfully wonderful if one product could do everything you want?
+Well, sadly, none of them can do everything, but some options do cross the lines of type and can meet your needs in different areas depending on what they are.
+For example, some full-size products are relatively light and small enough to full under the lightweight product umbrella.
+They usually sport enough features for running errands and comfortable napping, but they are also easy to fold and fit in most trunks.
 The Britax B-Agile 3 is a great example of this kind of stroller.
 This full-size option earned awards in our Full-Size Review and our Lightweight Stroller review.
-The B-Agile 3 is a good main stroller, it can also work as your lightweight option, and as an infant car seat carrier (though with limited brand compatibility until sometime in 2018).
-What it can't do is work as a jogger, and it isn't the best at off-road use.
+The B-Agile 3 is a good primary stroller, it also works as a great lightweight option, and it can work with an infant car seat (brand compatibility is limited until late 2018).
+What it can't do is jog, and its plastic wheels are great for off-road use.
 But hey, 3 out of 4 isn't bad and lots of parents don't plan to jog with a baby anyway.

 Can I use a jogger for everyday use?

-Yes, absolutely you can, and many people do, but there are trade-offs you'll want to think about before you do.
-Some joggers have large storage and a locking swivel front wheel that allow them to do the job of a standard full-size product, as long as your vehicle has adequate space to hold it, you don't have trouble lifting around 25 lbs, and you don't want to take it anywhere too crowded.
-We like both the BOB Revolution Flex and the Thule Urban Glide for use as full-size products because their swivel wheels mean good maneuverability in small spaces, and rubber tires mean easy to push and turn on uneven surfaces.
-They both have nice storage features and seating for passengers, with deep seat recline angles for napping, nice suspension, and large canopies.
-However, they are larger than some standard options when folded, and can be hard to pick up and stow.
-On the bright side, they are generally similar in weight as many full-size competitors.
-The Thule Urban Glide is 22.6 lbs compared to 27.8 lbs for the UPPAbaby Vista and 21.6 lbs for the UPPAbaby Cruz, two award-winning products from our Full-Size review.
-Also, many joggers also work with a variety of infant car seat carriers, so they can do the job of a car-seat frame stroller, even if they aren't light or small.
-This means joggers could potentially do the job of three products (jogger, full-size, and car seat carrier).
+Yes, you can (maybe you should!), and many people do, but there are trade-offs you'll want to think about before you do.
+Some joggers have an ample storage bin and a locking swivel front wheel that allows them to function well as a full-size product, as long as your vehicle has adequate space to hold it, you don't have trouble lifting around 25 lbs, and you don't frequent crowded locations.
+We think the BOB Revolution Flex and the Thule Urban Glide 2 are great for double duty because their swivel wheels translate to good maneuverability in small spaces, and their rubber tires mean they are easy to push and turn on uneven surfaces.
+Both joggers have useful storage features and seating for passengers, with deep seat recline angles for napping, nice suspension, and large canopies.
+However, they are larger when folded than some standard options and they can be hard to pick up and stow.
+On the bright side, they are generally similar in weight to many full-size competitors.
+The Thule Urban Glide 2 is 24.6 lbs compared to 27.8 lbs for the UPPAbaby Vista and 21.6 lbs for the UPPAbaby Cruz, two award-winning products from our Full-Size review.
+Also, many joggers can work with a variety of infant car seat carriers, so they can do the job of a car-seat frame stroller, even if they are larger and heavy.
+These features mean joggers could potentially do the job of three products (jogger, full-size, and car seat carrier).

 Should I use an umbrella or full-size stroller?